top of page

 WHAT IS FASTING?

-Prayer meetings will take place Monday - Friday from 6a to 7a & Saturdays from 9a to 10a.
-All prayer meetings will take place in our main auditorium at Anthem Church located at 6947 Hohman Avenue in Hammond.
+Prayer meetings, including Iglesia Anthem, will take place Monday - Friday from 6a to 7a & Saturdays from 9a to 10a.
+Payer meetings will take place in our main auditorium at Anthem Church located at 6947 Hohman Avenue in Hammond.
 We will also be streaming prayer meetings live.
 You join in by clicking HERE.

 In preparation for our special time together, we wanted to lay out some basics of fasting.
 Below you will find an overview of what biblical fasting is, different fasting options to choose from, and what you can expect after the fast is over.